youth music Education programs

 Registration INCLUDES a full 4-day pass to the festival

-This program is designed for students who are experienced bowed string musicians in middle school and high school.
-Students will participate in a day-long orchestra clinic which includes rehearsals Q & As with our collaborative artists, workshops with our WGYO Faculty, sectionals, lunch, and dinner.
-This year we are thrilled to be collaborating with Alasdair Fraser and Natalie HaasAmerican Patchwork Quartet, and The Fretless!
-The Wintergrass Youth Orchestra is led by Dr. Christopher Hanson and Dr. Renata Bratt.
-Both Dr. Hanson and Dr. Bratt bring decades of experience as string pedagogues, composers, and performers to the WIntergrass Youth Orchestra.
+This program is designed for students who are experienced bowed string musicians in middle school, high school, and college.
+Students will participate in a full weekend of clinics and performances which includes rehearsals and Q & As with our collaborative artists, workshops with our WGYO Faculty, sectionals, lunch, and dinner.
+This year we are thrilled to be collaborating with The Fretless, Hanneke Cassel Trio, and Bruce Molsky & Brittany Haas.

 This is truly a unique opportunity to learn from and perform with extraordinary professional artists.
 All students are strongly encouraged to attend as much of the festival as possible when not rehearsing or performing.
 The chance to work with such distinguished faculty and artists is priceless, but we encourage every student to “pay what they can.”
-With the the 4-day weekend student pass ($45), lunch and dinner ($40), and general operating costs, the average price per student is $135.
+With the 4-day weekend student pass, lunch and dinner, 2026 Festival T-shirt, and general operating costs, the average price per student is $200.
 Wintergrass is committed to removing all financial barriers for students that want to participate in the orchestra.
 Again, each student is asked to pay what they can when registering.

 Wintergrass is a production of Acoustic Sound, a 501(c)3 not-for-profit organization.
 EIN: 91-2103544